Venus Calendar Rock Art

 Fig.3 shows an ingenious Venus eight-year calendar rock art from the Negev Desert.
 All the elements necessary for counting the months and years can be found in this image.
 The wheel contains 12 cavities that count the months.
 On the left, an 8-branched plant counts the years.
 The counter works as follows: For every lunar month that passes, a stone is added to one wheel cavity.
-When the wheel filled with twelve stones, it marks the completion of one lunar year.
-The wheel is then cleared and stone is added to one of the 8 plant branches.
-A new count of twelve months begins again until all the plant branches are filled; this marks the Venus 8-year cycle completion.
+When the wheel fills with twelve stones, it marks the completion of one lunar year.
+The wheel is then cleared and a stone is placed on one of the eight plant branches.
+A new count of twelve months begins until all the plant branches are filled with stones; this marks Venus’s 8-year cycle completion.
 In this scene on the right side, Venus riding an imaginative hybrid animal, with features of camel and horse, re-enters the heavenly gate to begin a new 8-year cycle journey.

 Venus Synodic Counter, Negev Desert Rock Art

-The rock art, in Fig.4, from the Negev Desert Israel is a simple and effective counter of Venus’s Synodic cycle.
-The three suns like symbol having 8, 9, and 8 rays each (from left to right) are used to count the synodic calendar days.
+Fig.6, rock art from the Negev Desert, shows a simple and effective counter of Venus’ Synodic cycle.
+It consists of three sun symbols with 8, 9, and 8 rays each (from left to right) that count the synodic calendar days.